n8n-io/n8n-docs/docs/integrations/builtin/app-nodes/n8n-nodes-base.spontit.md

 # Spontit

-The Spontit node allows you to automate work in Spontit, and integrate Spontit with other applications. n8n has built-in support for a wide range of Spontit features, including creating a push notification.
+The Spontit node allows you to automate work in Spontit, and integrate Spontit with other applications. n8n supports creating push notifications with Spontit.

 On this page, you'll find a list of operations the Spontit node supports and links to more resources.